 The geological evolution of offshore Liberia is related to the opening of the Atlantic Ocean.
 The Harper Basin has a geological history and petroleum system analogous to surrounding geological basins associated with the recent discoveries in Ghana, Cote d’Ivoire, and the conjugate Guyana.

-Like Sierra Leone, exploration success along the northern South American coastline has recently influenced the potential prospectivity offshore Liberia with a coastline that can be tectonically reconstructed back to fit with the Guyana Basin.
+Exploration success along the northern South American coastline has recently influenced the potential prospectivity offshore Liberia with a coastline that can be tectonically reconstructed back to fit with the Guyana Basin.

 The Liberia Petroleum Regulatory Authority (LPRA) has announced an indefinite extension to direct negotiation on all 33 offshore blocks over the Harper and Liberia basins within the offshore Liberia acreage.
 The LPRA is working closely with the National Oil Company of Liberia (NOCAL) to implement the next phase of exploration offshore Liberia.